 - Blog Log — Bloggers typically don’t change their blog a whole lot on a regular basis.
 But when you do, it is helpful to log what changes you make.
 If you go in and want to make your site masthead three points bigger, only to log back in a couple of hours later to see that it’s disappeared altogether, it’s helpful to go back and look at the changes you made recently, making it easier to go back and undo whatever mistake has been done.
 This is especially helpful when you are revamping your blog or are moving to a new site location.

-- Stats Tracker — A stats tracker allows you keep track of followers for your blog, website and various social media sites.
-The idea is you to log the number of followers each month, and it allows you to see where your readership flourishes, where it suffers and where you may need to put more effort in.
+- Stats Tracker — A stats tracker allows you to keep track of followers for your blog, website, and various social media sites.
+The idea is you to log the number of followers each month, and it allows you to see where your readership flourishes, where it suffers, and where you may need to put more effort in.

 - End of Post Checklist — There are so many steps to take after you schedule your blog post.
 This checklist (that I have hanging on my wall above my computer) makes sure you do everything you can to optimize your post, making it more appealing, noticeable and gain more traffic.